 On August 29, 2008, the SAFE promulgated SAFE Circular 142, regulating the conversion by a foreign-invested company of foreign currency into Renminbi by restricting how the converted Renminbi may be used.
 SAFE Circular 142 requires that the registered capital of a foreign-invested enterprise settled in Renminbi converted from foreign currencies may only be used for purposes within the business scope approved by the applicable governmental authority and may not be used for equity investments within the PRC.
-In addition, the SAFE strengthened its oversight of the flow and use of the registered capital of a foreigninvested enterprise settled in Renminbi converted from foreign currencies.
+In addition, the SAFE strengthened its oversight of the flow and use of the registered capital of a foreign-invested enterprise settled in Renminbi converted from foreign currencies.
 The use of such Renminbi capital may not be changed without the SAFE's approval, and may not in any case be used to repay Renminbi loans if the proceeds of such loans have not been used.
 The SAFE also promulgated SAFE Circular 45 in November 2011, which, among other things, restricts a foreign-invested enterprise from using Renminbi funds converted from its registered capital to provide entrusted loans or repay loans between non-financial enterprises.
 In addition, SAFE promulgated the Circular on Reforming the Management Approach Regarding the Foreign Exchange Capital Settlement of Foreign-invested Enterprises, or SAFE Circular 19, on April 8, 2015.
 The SAFE Circular will take effect as of June 1, 2015 and supersede SAFE Circular 142 on the same date.
-SAFE Circular 19 launches a nationwide reform of the administration of the settlement of the foreign exchange capitals of foreign-invested enterprises and allows foreign-invested enterprises to settle their foreign exchange capital at their discretion, but continues to prohibit foreign-invested enterprises from using the Renminbi fund converted from their foreign exchange capitals of sace capital their discretion, but continues scopes.
+SAFE Circular 19 launches a nationwide reform of the administration of the settlement of the foreign exchange capitals of foreign-invested enterprises and allows foreign-invested enterprises to settle their foreign exchange capital at their discretion, but continues to prohibit foreign-invested enterprises from using the Renminbi fund converted from their foreign exchange capitals for expenditure beyond their business scopes.
 Violations of these circulars could result in severe monetary or other penalties.
-SAFE Circular 142, SAFE Circular 45 and SAFE Circular 19 may limit
+SAFE Circular 142, SAFE Circular 45 and SAFE Circular 19 may limit our ability to transfer the net proceeds from our public offerings of debt and equity securities to our PRC subsidiaries and convert the net proceeds into Renminbi, which may adversely affect our liquidity and our ability to fund and expand our business in the PRC.